juand-r/naacl-2019-notes/README.md

 **Some comments:**
 - There was a lot of interesting work I was not able to see:
-    - question answering and commonsense reasoning (this area is booming; here is a recent survey: Storks et al., Commonsense Reasoning for Natural Language Understanding: A Survey, 2019).
+    - question answering, reading comprehension and commonsense reasoning (this is booming; here is a recent survey: Storks et al., Commonsense Reasoning for Natural Language Understanding: A Survey, 2019).
+    - machine translation
     - knowledge graphs, knowledge-base completion
     - application-oriented work, particularly for clinical/bio-medical applications.
 There was interesting work presented at the **clinical NLP workshop**, as well as a **clinical NLP tutorial.**
 - I saw a lot of great work on:
     - low-resource settings (cross-lingual; few-shot learning; zero-shot learning)
+    - information extraction
     - text generation
 - It was good to see papers that were not concerned with chasing SOTA:
     - some nice error analysis papers (e.g., Hayes, "What just happened?")
-    - papers introducing new datasets (Kim et al., "AudioCaps"; Geva et al., "DiscoFuse"; McHardy et al., "Adversarial Training for Satire Detection") and benchmarks (e.g., WiC: the Word-in-Context Dataset)
+    - papers introducing new datasets (Kim et al., "AudioCaps"; Geva et al., "DiscoFuse"; McHardy et al., "Adversarial Training for Satire Detection", Bamman et al.,"An annotated dataset of literary entities") and benchmarks (e.g., WiC: the Word-in-Context Dataset)
     - evaluation (which is particuarly difficult for language generation tasks)
 - It seemed like BERT was everywhere (ELMo too, but mostly BERT), and large language models are here to stay.
     - The good: